SasView/sasmodels/doc/guide/pd/polydispersity.rst

 --------------------------------------------

-For some models we can calculate the average intensity for a population of particles that possess size and/or orientational (ie, angular) distributions.
+For some models we can calculate the average intensity for a population of particles that possess size and/or orientational (ie, angular) distributions (see :ref:`PStheory` for more details).
 In SasView we call the former *polydispersity* but use the parameter *PD* to parameterise both.
 In other words, the meaning of *PD* in a model depends on the actual parameter it is being applied too.

 The resultant intensity is then normalized by the average particle volume such that